How To Create a Talent Management Strategy

 • Streamlined onboarding experience.
 Other than any interactions during the hiring process, onboarding is a company’s only chance to make a positive first impression with new team members.
 Prioritizing standardized onboarding in your talent management strategy can help new team members feel a sense of belonging and start driving positive outcomes for the company sooner rather than later.

 • Engaged team members and managers.
-With an effective talent management strategy, your organization can leverage team member feedback to understand what drives engagement and what might cause burnout and other frustrations.
+With an effective talent management strategy, your organization can leverage team member feedback to understand what drives employee engagement and what might cause burnout and other frustrations.
 Based on this information, you can focus on continuously improving the worker experience, driving engagement as a result.

 • Defined career development opportunities.
 A key way to engage workers is by offering opportunities for learning and growth.
-Setting aside budget in your talent management strategy for career development resources can help team members expand their skills sets, which will also help your organization fill skill gaps with team members you already have on board.
+Setting aside budget in your talent management strategy for career development resources can help team members expand their skill sets, which will also help your organization fill skill gaps with team members you already have on board.

 • Increased diversity.
 A successful talent management strategy incorporates practices to attract a more diverse workforce.
 Practices can include writing inclusive job descriptions, focusing on value-based hiring, posting roles on niche job boards, and hiring a diverse leadership team.